Authored by the expert who managed and guided the team behind the Tanzania Property Pack

 What are the total closing costs as a percent in Zanzibar in 2026?

-The typical total closing cost for a property purchase in Zanzibar in 2026 is around 6% to 10% of the purchase price for a standard residential transaction.
+The typical total closing-cost budget for a foreign residential purchase in Zanzibar in 2026 is about 6% to 10% of the purchase price.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Zanzibar.